live mode is the best place to start composing a track.

 New!
 1 BAR will set the pattern length to the closest bar while 1/16 will set the pattern length to the closest sixteenth note.

-Tip When recording with auto-loop, press the live-looped-track button to set the track length while keeping REC enabled.
+Tip When recording a track with the LOOP feature, press its corresponding track button (e.g. TR01) to end the looper mode and set the track length while keeping REC enabled.

 REC OFF OFF END PATTERN If enabled, this parameter will allow the recording to stop automatically when the sequencer reaches the end of the pattern.